ljz0/ljz0.github.io/index.md

 ## Working Papers

-### [Causal inference in two-sided randomization designs: factorial regression, two-way clustering, and covariate adjustment](https://arxiv.org/abs/2609.22761) (with Pengfei Tian, Lei Shi, Peng Ding)
+### [Causal inference in two-sided randomization designs: factorial regression, two-way clustering, and covariate adjustment](https://arxiv.org/abs/2609.22761) (with Pengfei Tian, Lei Shi and Peng Ding)

 > We study randomized experiments involving two interacting populations, such as buyers and sellers in a marketplace.
 We establish that researchers can estimate causal effects using ordinary least squares and conduct asymptotically valid design-based inference using the conventional two-way cluster-robust variance estimator, clustered at the buyers' and sellers' levels.